jaycode/valuation_course/README.md

 Start by determining the ROIC for the terminal year with the following function:

-The basic assumption is the firm will earn a "Return on Capital" equal to its "Cost of Capital" at maturity.
+The default assumption is the firm will earn a "Return on Capital" equal to its "Cost of Capital" at maturity.
 This assumes that whatever competitive advantages the company has today will fade over time.
 ```
-IF('Input sheet'!B46="Yes",'Input sheet'!B47,'Valuation output'!L12)
 IF override fading competitive advantages assumption:
     use Expected ROIC at Maturity
 ELSE: